rreben/DevCycleSim/README.md

 ![Small user stories with conventional integration testing approach](images/SIT_small_user_stories.png)

-Die Leadtime liegt bei 66 Tagen.
-Erst an Tag 66 ist die gesamte Arbeit in Produktion verfügbar.
+The lead time is 66 days.
+Only on day 66 is all work available in production.

 ## Example 4